markdirish/loopbacklab/e.loopback-datasource.md

 $ npm run build
 ```

 We now have the framework for a LoopBack application, and a datasource that allows our LoopBack application to connect to Db2 for i.
-We can finally start creating our models and migrating them to the database!
+We can finally start creating our models and (eventually) migrating them to the database!

 ---
 Next: [Creating Models](f.loopback-models.md)